-Under our amended and restated certificate of incorporation and the stockholders' agreement, until such time as SAP ceases to own at least 20% or more of the outstanding shares of our common stock, we must obtain the consent of SAP as the holder of our Class B common stock to issue stock or other equity securities except to our subsidiaries or to our employee benefit plans.
+SAP's ability to undertake a Distribution.
+Additionally, under our amended and restated certificate of incorporation and the stockholders' agreement, until such time as SAP ceases to own at least 20% or more of the outstanding shares of our common stock, we must obtain the consent of SAP as the holder of our Class B common stock to issue stock or other equity securities except to our subsidiaries or to our employee benefit plans.
+SAP's intention to retain its ability to effectuate a Distribution may cause SAP to not consent to such stock or securities issuances.
 This could cause us to forgo capital raising or acquisition opportunities that would otherwise be available to us.
 As a result, we may be precluded from pursuing certain growth initiatives.